Parade (musical): Act I

-Across town, reporter Britt Craig is informed about Mary's murder and sees the possibility of a career-making story ("Big News").
-Craig attends Mary's funeral, where the townspeople of Marietta are angry, mournful, and baffled by the tragedy that has so unexpectedly shattered the community. ("There is a Fountain" / "It Don't Make Sense").
-Frankie Epps swears revenge on Mary's killer, as does Tom Watson, a writer for The Jeffersonian, an extremist right-wing newspaper ("Tom Watson's Lullaby") who has taken a special interest in the case.
-Governor John Slaton pressures the local prosecutor Hugh Dorsey to get to the bottom of the whole affair.
-Dorsey, an ambitious politician with a "lousy conviction record", resolves to find the murderer.
-Dorsey, Starnes and Ivey interrogate Newt Lee, but they receive no information.
+Reporter Britt Craig sees in Mary's murder the possibility of a career-making story ("Big News").
+Craig attends Mary's funeral, where the townspeople of Marietta are angry, mournful, and baffled by the shattering tragedy ("There is a Fountain" / "It Don't Make Sense").
+Frankie and Tom Watson, editor of The Jeffersonian, an extremist right-wing newspaper, swear revenge on Mary's killer ("Tom Watson's Lullaby").
+Governor John Slaton pressures the local prosecutor Hugh Dorsey to get to the bottom of the crime.
+Dorsey, an ambitious politician with a "lousy conviction record", together with Starnes and Ivey, interrogate Newt Lee, learning nothing.
 Dorsey releases Newt, reasoning that "hanging another Nigra ain't enough this time.
 We gotta do better."
-He then attaches the blame to Leo Frank and sends Starnes and a reluctant Ivey out to find eyewitnesses ("Something Ain't Right").
-Craig exalts in his opportunity to cover a "real" story and begins an effective campaign vilifying Leo. ("Real Big News").
+He blames Leo and sends Starnes and a reluctant Ivey to find eyewitnesses ("Something Ain't Right").
+Craig eagerly begins an effective campaign vilifying Leo ("Real Big News").

-Leo meets with his lawyer Luther Z. Rosser, who vows to "win this case, and send him home".
+Leo meets with his lawyer Luther Z. Rosser, who vows to win the case.
 Meanwhile, Dorsey makes a deal with factory janitor and ex-convict Jim Conley to testify against Leo in exchange for immunity for a previous escape from prison.
-Lucille, hounded by reporters, collapses from the strain and privately rebukes Craig when he attempts to obtain an interview ("You Don't Know This Man").
-She tells her husband that she cannot bear to see his trial, but he begs her to stay in the courtroom, as her not appearing would make him look guilty.
+Lucille, hounded by reporters, collapses from the strain and rebukes Craig when he attempts to obtain an interview ("You Don't Know This Man").
+She tells Leo that she cannot bear to see his trial, but he begs her to stay in the courtroom, as her absence would make him look guilty.